Jean Poyer: Professional life

-His Legacy
+Legacy

 Although the year of Poyer's death is uncertain, it is believed to be between 1498 and 1503.
 In a poem written in 1503, Jean Lemaire the Belges compared Poyet to Jean Fouquet, Simon Marmion, Rogier van der Weyden, Jan van Eyck and Hugo van der Goes, placing Jean Poyet between other deceased painters, which he compared to living artists.
 One can therefore assume that Jean Poyet was deceased by no later than 1503.

 When Poyer died, his workshop collapsed and his (some would say less talented) rival in Tours, Jean Bourdichon, expanded his influence by increasing the production of his many assistants.
 Some shop members, as well as other painters who refused to join Bourdichon's factory, moved to Paris, and continued to illuminate in "pseudo-Poyer" style, however, not with the same level of talent as Poyer.
 The Hours of Jean Lallemant the Elder is an example of work in this "pseudo-Poyer" style.

 The influence of Poyer's subtle style was not extensive, and only one painter, the Master of Claude de France, should be considered his true artistic heir.